GoogleCloudPlatform/cluster-health-scanner/README.md

 NCCL health check every 5 minutes (10 health checks at a time) for A3+ GPU nodes.

-Below is the default configuration used for the Health Runner (can be found in the Helm chart [values.yaml](deploy/helm/health_runner/values.yaml)):
+The default configuration for the Health Runner (found in the Helm chart [values.yaml](deploy/helm/health_runner/values.yaml) file) is shown below:

 ```yaml
 health_runner: